-The following table gives information about the Company's common stock that may be issued upon the exercise of options, warrants and rights under all of the Company's existing equity compensation plans as of January 29, 2022:
+The following table gives information about the Company's common stock that may be issued upon the exercise of options, warrants and rights under all of the Company's existing equity compensation plans as of January 28, 2023:

-EQ EQUITY COMPENSATION PLAN INFORMATION PLAN CATEGORY NUMBER OF SECURITIES TO BE ISSUED UPON EXPRCISE OF OUTSTANDING OPTIONS, WARRANTS AND RIGHTS WEIGHTED- AVERAGE EXERCISE PRICE OF OUTSTANDING OPTIONS, WARRANTS AND RIGHTS NUMBER OF SECURITIES REMAINING AVAILABLE FOR FUTURE ISSUANCE(1) Equity compensation plans approved by security holders 7,700,107 \$ 111.76 1,185,322 (3) Equity compensation plans not approved by security holders Total 7,700,107 (2) \$ 111.76 1,185,322 (3)
+EQUITY COMPENSATION PLAN INFORMATION PLAN CATEGORY NUMBER OF SECURITIES TO BE ISSUED UPON EXERCISE OF OUTSTANDING OPTIONS, WARRANTS AND RIGHTS WEIGHTED- AVERAGE EXERCISE PRICE OF OUTSTANDING OPTIONS, WARRANTS AND RIGHTS NUMBER OF SECURITIES REMAINING AVAILABLE FOR FUTURE ISSUANCE (1) Equity compensation plans approved by security holders 7,700,107 \$ 111.76 1,185,322 (3) Equity compensation plans not approved by security holders Total 7,700,107 (2) \$ 111.76 1,185,322 (3)

-- (1) Excludes securities reflected in column entitled "Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights." - (2) Calculated without taking into account 19,750 shares underlying restricted stock units that will become issuable as those units vest, without any cash consideration or other payment required for such shares. - (3) Excludes 430,139 shares available for issuance as of January 31, 2022 pursuant to the evergreen provision of our 2012 Stock Incentive Plan.
+- (1) Excludes securities reflected in column entitled "Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights." - (2) Calculated without taking into account 20,920 shares underlying restricted stock units that will become issuable as those units vest, without any cash consideration or other payment required for such shares. - (3) The 2012 Plan expired on November 1, 2022, and no further awards may be granted under the 2012 Plan.